rizwan-kh/rizwan-kh.github.io/content/posts/vault-aad-integration.md

 In this post, we will be implementing Hashicorp Vault authentication with Microsoft Azure AD as an identity provider using OIDC(OpenID Connect).
 The default **token** authentication is always enabled.

 ## Configuration
 There are two configurations that we had to do to achieve this with Azure AD, one is for app registration in the Azure Portal and the other one is on Vault - enabling the OIDC based auth.
-Steps for both are described below.
+The steps for both are described below.

 ### Azure AD App Registration
 Navigate to Azure AD in the Azure portal and initiate a new registration under 'App Registration'.
 Give a name to the app and select web under Redirect URI and add http://localhost:8250/oidc/callback and Register.
 We need to add more Redirect URI which we will do once the app is created.
 Copy the Tenant ID and Client ID(we will need those later).
 Under Authentication, we need to add Redirect URI based on the Vault URL.
 Create a secret and copy it for later use.
-We will also need to give permission for Microsoft Graph API Permission for "Group.Read.All".
+We will also need to permit Microsoft Graph API Permission for "Group.Read.All".

 In short, we need the below from Microsoft Azure:
 - Register 1 App under App registration in Azure AD with name vault-aad-auth